gabriele-mastrapasqua/react-dashboard/README.md

 * How many impressions for each day of the month?
 * How many impressions for each country? (no geocoding needed, the provided map should be useful and a map visualization would be great here)

+## Description

+The application is build with:
+- React.js and highcharts.js on the frontend
+- Node.js server with mongodb on the backend

+Mongo was selected because is easy to use and have strong geolocation features built in.
+Also is really easy to do analytics queries using the aggregation framework.

+The data was pre-processed and stored in mongodb.
+To run correctly the application is mandatory to load the dump following the instruction below.

+# Installation

 It's possibile to run the application using docker and docker-compose.
 For running without docker please read the client/README.md and server/README.md for the steps to install the dependencies.

 ## 1 - build the docker images for the application